AuSjukwa/ab-hoc/CONTRIBUTING.md

   - We use [pnpm](https://pnpm.io/) v8 for package management (run `corepack enable && corepack prepare` in case of pnpm-related issues).
   - We use [asdf](https://github.com/asdf-vm/asdf) to manage node and pnpm versions - please make sure to use the version mentioned in `.tool-versions` (run `asdf install`).
 - Build all packages using `pnpm build`.
-- Run development server using `pnpm run watch`.
+- Run development server using `pnpm dev`.
 - Implement your changes and tests to files in the `src/` directory and corresponding test files.
 - Document your changes in the appropriate doc page.
 - Git stage your required changes and commit (see below commit guidelines).